flowency-live/bndy-backstage/replit.md

-# The Torrists Band Calendar
+# bndy - Multi-Tenant Band Calendar Platform

 ## Overview

-The Torrists Band Calendar is a comprehensive web application designed for managing band practices, gigs, member availability, and song practice lists.
-It provides a mobile-optimized interface where band members can select their persona, view schedules, manage events with conflict detection capabilities, and collaborate on song practice with readiness tracking.
-The application features a vintage rock band aesthetic with custom branding, swipe gesture navigation for mobile devices, Spotify API integration for song search, and is built as a full-stack React application with Express backend and PostgreSQL database.
+bndy is a comprehensive multi-tenant web platform designed for band calendar management with real phone-based authentication and secure band-scoped data isolation.
+The platform enables individual bands to manage practices, gigs, member availability, and song practice lists through a mobile-optimized interface with shared calendar functionality, conflict detection capabilities, and collaborative song practice with readiness tracking.
+The application features a professional dark slate blue aesthetic with orange and cyan highlights, swipe gesture navigation for mobile devices, Spotify API integration for song search, and is built as a full-stack React application with Express backend and PostgreSQL database.

 ## User Preferences